rgtdev95/personal-resume-builder/info/context.md

 ## Current status

+V1 built and working end-to-end (backend: all build-order steps from `info/decisions/2026-09-20-architecture.md` are done — profile, work-history sources, tracker CRUD with inline status updates, the funnel roll-up algorithm in `code/funnel.js` covered by `code/test/funnel.test.js`, the `claude` CLI wrapper, and the Builder flow's extract/duplicate-check/generate endpoints).

+The 5-tab frontend was then rebuilt in React + TypeScript + Tailwind v4 +
+shadcn/ui (`code/client/`), per `info/decisions/2026-09-21-shadcn-ui-migration.md`
+— same behavior, new look, backend untouched. `public/document.html` (the generated-document viewer/print page) stays plain HTML/JS by design.
-V1 built and working end-to-end (all build-order steps from `info/decisions/2026-09-20-architecture.md` / the approved implementation plan are done): profile, work-history sources, tracker CRUD with inline status updates, the funnel roll-up algorithm (`code/funnel.js`, covered by `code/test/funnel.test.js`) driving the Visualize tab's Sankey chart, the `claude` CLI wrapper, and the Builder tab's extract/duplicate-check/generate flow.
-Verified via `node --test` (11 passing) and a full click-through in a real browser (BrowserOS neo) including a real AI-generated resume and cover letter, contenteditable edit + save, and cascade delete — no console errors or server errors observed.
+Verified via `node --test` (11 passing, backend-only) and a full click-through in a real browser (BrowserOS neo) after both the initial build and the shadcn migration — including a real AI-generated resume and cover letter, contenteditable edit + save, cascade delete, the duplicate-check warning, and confirming an in-progress Builder draft survives switching tabs.
+No console errors or server errors observed either time.

 Not yet done / possible next steps (none requested yet, don't build ahead of demand): print-layout polish beyond the basic `break-inside: avoid` rules,